-We like the Amerisleep Mattress Foundation because it takes less than five minutes to set up, comes with a 1-year warranty, and is competitively priced.
+We like the Amerisleep Platform Bed because it takes less than five minutes to set up, comes with a 1-year warranty, and is competitively priced.
 Plus, it’s designed to be compatible with any kind of mattress, so you don’t have to own an Amerisleep mattress to use one of their foundations.

-This foundation has pine side panels with grey upholstery, matching most decor, and an encapsulated slat pack.
-To make sure your bed stays in place, Amerisleep designs this slat pack with a non-slip surface.
+Amerisleep’s foundation stands at 13.5 inches tall.
+This foundation has solid wood panels with grey upholstery, matching most decor, and oversized slats.
+To make sure your bed stays in place, Amerisleep designs this frame with side rails.

-Amerisleep’s foundation requires zero tools to set up because it has a special peg-locking system for easy assembly.
+Amerisleep’s foundation requires zero tools to set up because it has a special slide-and-lock system for easy assembly.
 Their foundation can hold up to 800 pounds, in addition to the weight of the mattress.
-The price of this foundation is $300 for a Queen.
+The price of this foundation is $499 for a Queen.

 The Zoma Foundation is another great foundation to consider.
 Like the Amerisleep Foundation we discussed above, the Zoma Foundation works as a replacement for a box spring or as a stand-alone base.
 We like the Zoma Foundation because it features dark upholstery to match nearly any decor and contains a slat-pack system that offers superior support.